Fitness Volt

 24 Weighted Bar Exercises

-Before doing any of these weighted bar exercises, take a few minutes to prepare your muscles and joints by warming up.
-Do some light cardio, such as jogging or jumping rope, and some dynamic stretches and joint mobility exercises.
-Warming up may reduce your chances of injury and will definitely improve workout performance.
+Before doing any of these weighted bar exercises, take a few minutes to warm up your muscles and joints.
+Do some light cardio, such as jogging or jumping rope, dynamic stretches, and joint mobility exercises.
+Warming up may reduce your chances of injury and will improve workout performance.

-Leg exercises: If you want to sculpt a strong, toned lower body, these are the exercises you need to do.
+If you want to sculpt a strong, toned lower body, these are the exercises you need to do.
 Each one works a combination of your quadriceps, hamstrings, gluteus maximus, inner and outer thighs.
-No workout is complete without at least a few lower body exercises!
+No workout is complete without at least a few lower-body exercises!

 Lower Body Anatomy